virchau13/tree-sitter-astro/README.md

 ### Astro's special HTML format
 Astro's special HTML format is *not* JSX/TSX, but rather an extension of HTML.
 This grammar is an extension of the grammar from [tree-sitter-html](https://github.com/tree-sitter/tree-sitter-html).

-Astro's HTML is parsed as regular HTML with three exceptions.
+Astro's HTML is parsed as regular HTML with four exceptions.

 #### Fragment tags
 Astro allows tags with no name.